 - 39F.1 Advocates should always ensure that the court, and any other party as appropriate, has a single document containing all of the points that are to be argued.
 The appeal notice must comply with the requirements of CrimPR 39.3.
 In cases of an appeal against conviction, advocates must serve a skeleton argument when the appeal notice does not sufficiently outline the grounds of the appeal, particularly in cases where a complex or novel point of law has been raised.
-In an appeal against sentence it may be helpful for an advocate to serve a skeleton argument when a complex issue is raised. - The appellant's skeleton argument, if any, must be served no later than 21 days before the hearing date, and the respondent's skeleton argument, if any, no later than 14 days before the hearing date, unless otherwise directed by the Court. - 39F.3 Paragraphs XII D.17 to D.23 of these Practice Directions set out the general requirements for skeleton arguments.
+In an appeal against sentence it may be helpful for an advocate to serve a skeleton argument when a complex issue is raised. - 39F.2 The appellant's skeleton argument, if any, must be served no later than 21 days before the hearing date, and the respondent's skeleton argument, if any, no later than 14 days before the hearing date, unless otherwise directed by the Court. - 39F.3 Paragraphs XII D.17 to D.23 of these Practice Directions set out the general requirements for skeleton arguments.
 A skeleton argument, if provided, should contain a numbered list of the points the advocate intends to argue, grouped under each ground of appeal, and stated in no more than one or two sentences.
 It should be as succinct as possible.
-Advocates should ensure that the correct Criminal Appeal Office number and the date on which the document was served appear at the beginning of any document and that their names are at the end.
+Advocates should ensure that the correct Criminal Appeal Office number and the date on which the document was served appear at the beginning of any document and that their names are at the end. - 39F.4 A skeleton argument must comply with the requirements of these Practice Directions and, if applicable, of the court.
+The Criminal Appeal Office may refuse to accept service of a document that fails to comply and instead return that document to the advocate for amendment.